syahidhusein/Arbyte/README.md

 ### 🌟 Features at a Glance

-* **🔍 AI Match Predictor:** Uses a trained **[PLACEHOLDER]** model to analyze the semantic overlap between your resume and a job description, providing a probability score of securing an interview.
+* **🔍 AI Match Predictor:** Uses a trained **Machine Learning** model to analyze the semantic overlap between your resume and a job description, providing a probability score of securing an interview.
 * **✍️ LLM Tailoring:** Automatically rewrites your resume summary, highlights, and generates a custom cover letter to align with the job posting’s most relevant keywords and requirements.
 * **📊 Application Tracker:** Stores all your application history, statuses, and the final match scores in a lightweight **SQLite** database.
 * **💾 Downloadable Artifacts:** Output tailored documents as clean, downloadable PDF files.